-Santa Fe, NM - Attorney General Hector Balderas today joined a bipartisan coalition of 48 attorneys general in filing a lawsuit against Facebook, Inc., alleging that the company has and continues to illegally stifle competition to protect its monopoly power.
-The lawsuit alleges that, over the last decade, the social networking giant illegally acquired competitors in a predatory manner and cut services to smaller threats, depriving users from the benefits of competition and reducing privacy protections and services along the way - all in an effort to boost its bottom line through increased advertising revenue.
+TALLAHASSEE, Fla.-Attorney General Ashley Moody today took action against Facebook, Inc. for its anticompetitive business practices.
+The court action alleges that the company has and continues today to illegally stifle competition to protect its monopoly power.
+The lawsuit alleges that, over the last decade, the social networking giant illegally acquired competitors in a predatory manner and cut services to smaller threats-depriving users from the benefits of competition and reducing privacy protections and services along the way.
+This conduct is alleged to have all been done in an effort to boost its bottom line through increased advertising revenue.
+Attorney General Moody is joined by a bipartisan coalition of 47 other state attorneys general in filing the lawsuit against Facebook.